-With a small ingredient list, our research team wanted to better understand the benefits of the ingredients, potential side effects of the ingredients and the research supporting the claims.
+With a small ingredient list, our research team wanted to understand better the benefits of the ingredients, potential side effects of the ingredients, and the research supporting the claims.
 Then, we gathered the facts and data to give you the bottom line.

 This is how much it costs to start on the respective program.
 We always recommend trying a product before making a large investment.